 The goals of treatment are to:

-- Resolve the immediate crisis.
+- Resolve the immediate crisis and stabilize the patient.

 - Create a treatment plan based on a coherent diagnostic formulation.

 - Develop and practice effective coping, communication and emotion regulation skills and strategies.

 - Create a wellness plan that maps the road to recovery and helps teens and their families stay on track post-discharge.